shayeeu/TAGALOG-SYLLABLE-BASED-LIPREADING/README.md

-# TAGALOG-SYLLABLE-BASED-LIPREADING
-TAGALOG SYLLABLE-BASED LIP-READING: A VISUAL SPEECH RECOGNITION UTILIZING LONG SHORT-TERM MEMORY
+# TAGALOG-SYLLABLE-BASED-LIPREADING: A VISUAL SPEECH RECOGNITION UTILIZING LONG SHORT-TERM MEMORY

 Members:  Regine Balaoro Janreck Cayabyab Ma.
 Socorro Corpuz Shaina Mirandilla  ‌

 In this research, we propose a lipreading computing system capable of recognizing common Tagalog syllables words by performing word extraction from the mouth movements.
 Its goal is to transform the input speech feature vector sequence into a sequence of words during the speech.